dji-sdk/Mobile-SDK-Doc/source/ios-tutorials/SimulatorDemo.md

 }
 ~~~

-For more details of the implementation of RootViewController, please check the Github sample project.
+For more details of the implementation of RootViewController, please check the tutorial's Github sample project.

 ## Implementing VirtualStickView

 In order to input some simulated data, like `pitch`, `roll`, `yaw` and `verticalThrottle`, you will need a virtual stick control.
 In our previous step, we have finished the UI of the virtual stick, let's work on the implementation.

 We implement the virtual stick control base on an open source Github project <a href="https://github.com/pyzhangxiang/joystick-ios" target="_blank">joystick_ios</a>, now create a new UIView class and named it as **VirtualStickView**.
-You can check the same class files in the Github Sample Project for implementation details, here we just explain the notification logic.
+You can check the same class files in the tutorial's Github Sample Project for implementation details, here we just explain the notification logic.

 The following method will be invoked in `touchEvent:`, `touchesEnded:withEvent:`, `touchesCancelled:withEvent:` and `onUpdateTimerTicked:` methods in VirtualStickView.m file: